hillscottc/trivnode/README.md

     });

 ## Database
+The data is stored in a mongo db hosted by MongoLab.
+A local database is not required to run the app.

+#### Optional - building a local db

 The db was originally created with the `load_mongo` command of the quest django app.
 A backup was created using `mongodump --db trivnode --out dump`, The output is stored in the dump directory of this archive.
 It can be restored with `mongorestore`.

     $ mongorestore --db trivnode --drop dump/trivnode